aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 - **Rolling Scoring Margin**: A time-based rolling metric of the average scoring margin.
 - **Number of Rest Days**: The number of rest days the home team has had before the game.

-These features were recommended in a tutorial provided within the [nba_api repository](https://github.com/swar/nba_api).
+These features were recommended in a tutorial provided within the [NBA API](https://github.com/swar/nba_api.git).

-The rolling statistics are important to alleviate the stiffness of the dataset as the season progresses.
+The first three features are characteristic of a team's success rate both at home, away, and overall.
+The offensive efficiency and rolling offensive efficiency features provide insight into a team's offensive capabilities.
+Specifically, the rolling statistics are important to alleviate the stiffness of the dataset as the season progresses.
 They aim to encapsulate the recent performance of a team, providing a more accurate representation of the team's current state.
+Lastly, the number of rest days is included as a feature to account for the potential impact of fatigue on a team's performance.

 ### Model Training